elves/elvish/website/ref/language.md

 Such strings may also be indexed with a slice (see documentation of [list](#list) for slice syntax).
-The range determined by the slice is also interpreted as byte indicies, and the range must begin and end at codepoint boundaries.
+The range determined by the slice is also interpreted as byte indices, and the range must begin and end at codepoint boundaries.

 The behavior of indexing a string that does not contain valid UTF-8-encoded